snesrev/zelda3/README.md

 2. Extract the ZIP to your hard drive
 3. Place the USA rom named `zelda3.sfc` in the "\tables" subfolder
 4. Open the command prompt and navigate to that folder
-5. Extract resources by typing `python extract_resources.py` and hit enter
+5. Type `python extract_resources.py` and hit enter
-6. Compile the extracted resources by typing `python compile_resources.py` and hit enter
+6. Type `python compile_resources.py` and hit enter
 7. Close the command prompt
 8. Download [TCC](https://github.com/FitzRoyX/tinycc/releases/download/tcc_20221020/tcc_20221020.zip) and extract to the "\third_party" subfolder
-9. Download [SDL2](https://github.com/libsdl-org/SDL/releases/download/release-2.24.1/SDL2-devel-2.24.1-VC.zip) and extract to the "\third_party" subfolder
+9. Download [SDL2](https://github.com/libsdl-org/SDL/releases/download/release-2.26.3/SDL2-devel-2.26.3-VC.zip) and extract to the "\third_party" subfolder
 10. Double-click `run_with_tcc.bat` in the main dir to create `zelda3.exe` in that same dir
 11. Configure with `zelda3.ini` in the main dir